OutOfBears/DBD-API/README.md

 ## What is this for?
-It allows you to communicate with Dead By Daylight's backend
+It allows you to communicate with Dead By Daylight's backend, though if you have any suggestions for new things to add to the API, I may add them for you.

 ## What purpose does it serve?
 Currently I use it to retreive and display the shrine of secrets and output when the next one is.